Michael Essien: Style of play

-Essien was a physically strong midfielder, who often played in a central midfield role.
+Essien was a physically-strong midfielder, who often played in a central midfield role.
 He was often touted as a box-to-box midfielder for his ability to exert energy in supporting both offensive and defensive play, and for his powerful and tough tackling playing style, which has earned him the nickname "The Bison".
-Essien can also play as a defender, both on the right of defence and in the centre.
+Essien could also play as a defender, both on the right of defence and in the centre.
 In addition to his work-rate, physicality, and defensive skills, Essien also possessed good technique, vision, tactical intelligence, and leadership qualities, and was a powerful striker of the ball from distance.